vineethkumarv/sv-wiki/Control-Flow.md

  ## task

-The task is use to split the code in into small parts same as function but there are some differences in between them .
+The task is used to split the code into small parts same as the function but there are some differences between them.
 In task , we can provide time delays like # , @ .etc.
-Task can call other tasks and functions also .
+The task can call other tasks and functions also.
-Task cannot return anu value .
+The task cannot return any value.
-We can assign input ,output and inout argument in task , which is not possible in functions.
+We can assign input, output,inout arguments in task, which is not possible in functions.

 **Syntax** -
 `task task_name(arguments)`
 `Statements;  `
 `endtask  `

-There are generally two type to task we use -
+There are generally two types of tasks we use -
 1. Static task
 2. Automatic task